 Energetic new brands often pursue exciting ideas and brave branding strategies, but veteran companies can build upon a wealth of experience when approaching brand communications.
 How can these types of companies learn from each other?
 What is the value of experience in branding?
 Delegates will hear from two brands: one that uses its heritage to evolve its brand image, the other that is challenging conventions and breaking boundaries

 Delegates will be taken on one more brand transformation journey.
-Speaker to be announced shortly.
+This session we will hear from Southbank Centre.

 The promise of purpose

 Increasingly, organisations want to show that they exist for a purpose beyond driving sales and making money.
 But can brands deliver on their promises?
 The final session of the day explores how taking on a higher purpose can help develop business strategy and demonstrate authentic brand values.
 Attendees will learn how one brand successfully united its overall mission with its social purpose.